flutesys/slate/source/index.html.md

 images | `[]` | An array of objects of `{name, type, data}`.
 This is for inline images.
 See below for specification. reply_to | `''` | A valid email address for the `Reply-To` header. headers | `{}` | Key-value pairing for any other SMTP headers.
-Headers such as `Subject`, `From`, `To`, `CC` and `Reply-To` will be overwritten and will not be allowed here.
+Headers such as `Subject`, `From`, `To`, `CC` and `Reply-To` will be overwritten and will not be allowed here. environment | `''` | The environment name from the Flute Mail dashboard.
+Overrides `Authorization`, if specified. access_token | `''` | This environments access token string key.
+Overrides `Authorization`, if specified.

 ## API Limitations